Pope Pius XII: Cardinal Secretary of State and Camerlengo

-Pacelli presided as Papal Legate over the International Eucharistic Congress in Buenos Aires, Argentina on 10–14 October 1934, and in Budapest on 25–30 May 1938.
-At this time, antisemitic laws were in the process of being formulated in Hungary.
-Pacelli made reference to the Jews "whose lips curse [Christ] and whose hearts reject him even today".
-This traditional adversarial relationship with Judaism would be reversed in Nostra aetate issued during the Second Vatican Council.
-According to Joseph Bottum, Pacelli in 1937 "warned A. W. Klieforth, that Hitler was 'an untrustworthy scoundrel and fundamentally wicked person', to quote Klieforth, who also wrote that Pacelli 'did not believe Hitler capable of moderation, and ... fully supported the German bishops in their anti-Nazi stand'.
+Pacelli presided as Papal Legate over the International Eucharistic Congress in Buenos Aires, Argentina in October 1934, and in Budapest in May 1938.
+At this time, while antisemitic laws were in the process of being formulated in Hungary, Pacelli made reference to the Jews "whose lips curse [Christ] and whose hearts reject him even today".
+According to Joseph Bottum, Pacelli in 1937 "warned A. W. Klieforth, that Hitler was 'an untrustworthy scoundrel and fundamentally wicked person', to quote Klieforth, who also wrote that Pacelli 'did not believe Hitler capable of moderation, and... fully supported the German bishops in their anti-Nazi stand'.
 This was matched with the discovery of Pacelli's anti-Nazi report, written the following year for President Roosevelt and filed with Ambassador Joseph P. Kennedy Sr., which declared that the church regarded compromise with the Third Reich as 'out of the question'."

-Historian Walter Bussmann argued that Pacelli, as Cardinal Secretary of State, dissuaded Pope Pius XI – who was nearing death at the time – from condemning the Kristallnacht in November 1938, when he was informed of it by the papal nuncio in Berlin.
+Historian Walter Bussmann stated that in November 1938, Pacelli dissuaded Pius XI – who was nearing death at the time – from condemning the Kristallnacht.

 The draft encyclical Humani generis unitas ("On the Unity of the Human Race") was ready in September 1938 but, according to those responsible for an edition of the document and other sources, it was not forwarded to the Holy See by the Jesuit General Wlodimir Ledóchowski.
 On 28 January 1939, eleven days before the death of Pius XI, a disappointed Gundlach informed LaFarge, the encyclical's author, "It cannot go on like this".
 The text had not been forwarded to the Vatican.
 He had talked to the American assistant to Father General, who promised to look into the matter in December 1938, but did not report back.
 The draft encyclical contained an open and clear condemnation of colonialism, racial persecution and antisemitism.
 Historians Passelecq and Suchecky have argued that Pacelli learned about the existence of the draft only after the death of Pius XI and did not promulgate it as Pope.
 He did use parts of it in his inaugural encyclical Summi Pontificatus, which he titled "On the Unity of Human Society".
 His various positions on church and policy issues during his tenure as Cardinal Secretary of State were made public by the Holy See in 1939.
 Most noteworthy among the 50 speeches is his review of Church-State issues in Budapest in 1938.

-A year before his papal election, on 26 January 1938, the Cardinal Secretary of State officiated at the baptism of the Infante Juan Carlos (King of Spain from 1975 to 2014), in a ceremony held at the Palazzo Malta in Rome.